navidprime/mutliagent_tigertodeer/README.md

 - state_setting -> used to extract states from env
 - testing -> test agents againest each other
 - testinghuman -> play agent B youself

-note : models in models_in40timeout are the final results